 Like many of the other areas of the WordPress ecosystem, the CMS platform changed webhosting forever.

 After seeing that there’s an increasing demand for WordPress specialized hosting, a design agency decided to become the first managed WordPress hosting in the world and in 2006 they founded Pagely.

 Besides the very WordPress focused support, the entire architecture is fine-tuned to this particular CMS.
 That includes custom tailored caching systems, managed backup solutions, security, WP-friendly hosting control panels and more!

 Kinsta (we are the creators of this guide) is the newest company in the managed WordPress hosting world.
-We have worked with WordPress for over 8 years, designed and developed hundreds of sites based on this great CMS, and we believe that there are still many white spaces in this market that we’ll try to fill.
-A great example of that is our highly available, three servers based cluster which provides 100% uptime (while keeping all the software up-to-date) and is designed to handle traffic spikes without breaking a sweat.
+We have worked with WordPress for over 10 years, designed and developed hundreds of sites based on this great CMS, and we believe that there are still many white spaces in this market that we’ll try to fill.
+A great example of that is our highly available, container technology which provides 100% resource isolation and is designed to handle traffic spikes without breaking a sweat.